livcraft/HiveAIChallenge/README.md

 # Hi HiveAI!
 Thanks for checking out my 24hr Front-end Challenge.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initialized with [Create React App](https://github.com/facebook/create-react-app).

 ## To run the project: